EmuDeck/emudeck.github.io/docs/wip/emudeck-update-mm-dd-yyyy.md

     * Switched all profiles to SDL
         * This fixes the long-standing issue of controllers not working after waking up the Steam Deck from sleep
         * [#928](https://github.com/dragoonDorise/EmuDeck/pull/928)
+    * Added a new GameCube profile mapped to the Xbox Layout
 * DuckStation
     * Fixed conflicting "Quick Menu" and "Toggle Software Rendering" hotkeys, see [DuckStation Hotkeys](../emulators/steamos/duckstation.md#duckstation-hotkeys) for an updated list
 * Flycast (New emulator!)